 The scripting sample in this topic shows you how to use the Windows Update Agent (WUA) to scan, download, and install a specific update.
 The update can be specified by its title.

 The sample searches for a specific software update, downloads the update, and then installs the update.
 For example, a user can use this method to determine if a critical security update is installed on a computer.
-If the update is not installed, the user can ensure that the update is downloaded and installed.
-The user can also ensure that the user is notified about the status of the installation.
+If the update isn't installed, the user can ensure that the update is downloaded and installed.
+The user can also ensure that they are notified about the status of the installation.

-The sample update is identified by the update title in Title Property of IUpdateHistoryEntry.
-The title of the update that is used in this sample is "Update for Windows Rights Management client 1.0."
+The sample update is identified by the update title in Title Property of IUpdate.
+The title of the update that is suggested in this sample is "Update for Windows Rights Management client 1.0."

-Note For information about how to search, download, and install all the updates that apply to a specific application, see Searching, Downloading, and Installing Updates.
+Note For info about how to search, download, and install all the updates that apply to a specific application, see Searching, Downloading, and Installing Updates.

 Before you attempt to run this sample, note the following:

 - WUA must be installed on the computer.
-For more information about how to determine the version of WUA that is installed, see Determining the Current Version of WUA.
+For more info about how to determine the version of WUA that is installed, see Determining the Current Version of WUA.

-- The sample does not provide its own user interface.
+- The sample doesn't provide its own user interface.
 WUA prompts the user to restart the computer if an update requires a restart.

 - The sample can download updates only from WUA.
-It cannot download updates from a Software Update Services (SUS) 1.0 server.
+It can't download updates from a Software Update Services (SUS) 1.0 server.

 Running this sample requires Windows Script Host (WSH).
-For more information about WSH, see the WSH section of the Platform Software Development Kit (SDK).
-If the sample is copied to a file named WUA_SpecificUpdate.vbs, you can run it by opening a Command Prompt window and by typing the following command at the command prompt.
+For more info about WSH, see the WSH section of the Platform Software Development Kit (SDK).
+If the sample is copied to a file named WUA_SpecificUpdate.vbs, you can run it by opening a Command Prompt window and by typing this command: